meilingt99/SeBRe_Hoekstra/README.md

 1. Clone this directory.

+2. Navigate to this directory and make empty log, myDATASET, and SeBRe.logs directories from the command line using `mkdir` (e.g. `mkdir logs`).

+3. Copy over the SeBRe_env virtual environment which is needed to run SeBRe since the FASRC cluster does not have all the necessary dependencies.
+If you have read permissions on eddyfs01, you can copy it over using `cp -r /n/eddyfs01/mthompson/SeBRe_Hoekstra/SeBRe_env <destination>/SeBRe_Hoekstra`.

-2. Copy your training, testing, and image and mask folders into SeBRe_Hoekstra/myDATASET (your images and masks should be in different folders).
+4. Copy your training, testing, and image and mask folders into SeBRe_Hoekstra/myDATASET (your images and masks should be in different folders).
 Your mask folder should have folders inside, one folder for each corresponding image called `masked_section_<image number>`, with the mask for the class (i.e. part of the brain) you're training the model to identify in that folder (e.g. for image 17, there will be a folder called masked_section_17 containing a file masked_section_17.png).
 If you need help getting images in this folder, I have code for this I'll be updating the directory with soon!

-3. To generate binary masks from mask images: `sbatch custom_dataset_create.py --in_folder <mask image input directory name in myDATASET> --out_folder <mask output directory in myDATASET>`
+5. Generate binary masks from mask images: `sbatch custom_dataset_create.py --in_folder <mask image input directory name in myDATASET> --out_folder <mask output directory in myDATASET>`

    **Note**: output directory should not already exist.
    Example usage: `sbatch custom_dataset_create.sbatch --in_folder example_custom_dataset_create_input --out_folder example_custom_dataset_create_output `

-4. Train a model using your training dataset (with testing at the end and validation at the end of each epoch). **Before** submitting this job,
+6. Train a model using your training dataset (with testing at the end and validation at the end of each epoch). **Before** submitting this job,

    1. Modify the necessary hyperparameters (see "Guide to Hyperparameters")
    2. Change training, validation, and testing image and mask paths in the SeBRe_training.py file **directly**.
 These paths are at the top of the SeBRe_training.py file, right under the imports (line 37).
    3. Usage:`sbatch SeBRe_training.sbatch --epochs <epoch number> --output_dir <output directory name>`
       Example: `sbatch SeBRe_training.sbatch --epochs 10 --output_dir example_SeBRe_run_10_epochs`

-5. To conduct inference on novel images using a previously trained model ("test"), modify the testing image path in the SeBRe_testing.sbatch file and then enter this on the command line: `sbatch SeBRe_testing.sbatch --model_dir <model directory> --output_dir <output directory name>`
+7. To conduct inference on novel images using a previously trained model ("test"), modify the testing image path in the SeBRe_testing.sbatch file and then enter this on the command line: `sbatch SeBRe_testing.sbatch --model_dir <model directory> --output_dir <output directory name>`

    1. Model directory should be the SeBRe_training.py output directory in SeBRe_Hoekstra/logs/ that contains the trained model e.g. from the example above `example_SeBRe_run_10_epochs`